 Click here to see some shoulder training of a baby

 These birds are also active, sweet, talkative and FUNNY!
-Click

-on the picture to the right to watch a movie of our breeder
+Click here to watch a movie of our breeder

 pair, Rhett and Scarlett.
 My youngest sister calls these two,